 If any of us have any knowledge of finance prior to trading currencies, it is probably in the realm of trading stocks or the stock indexes.
 Though there is 100 times more money traded on forex than the US stock markets, there is no doubt more people looking at or trading the US stock markets than the currency markets.
 It has only been the last 10 years that retail traders have jumped upon the currency markets, whereas retail traders and investors have been trading US stocks since the 19th century.
 Every major financial cable network or radio show has to cover the movements of the Dow Jones every day, and the currency markets only get brief coverage, if at all.
 Everyone knows something about stocks, whereas few know anything about forex.

 This greater popularity of the stock markets carries with its own advantages.
-As I have noted in my technical analysis section, many technical indicators or chart patterns are more powerful when more popular.
+As we have noted in our technical analysis section, many technical indicators or chart patterns are more powerful when more popular.
 Popularity lends to them a self-fulfilling power.
-For instance, there might not be any magical reason why the 200 day moving average has any more significance than any other length and time frame other than the fact that most people are told that it is the length and time frame to watch out for, and when it is crossed on the upside, this is the “golden cross” for a strong bullish market.
+For instance, there might not be any magical reason why the 200-day moving average has any more significance than any other length and time frame other than the fact that most people are told that it is the length and time frame to watch out for, and when it is crossed on the upside, this is the “golden cross” for a strong bullish market.
 The same holds true for markets.
 The more popular the market, the more any indicator works better for it.
 Thus, by extension, if more people are looking at one popular indicator on one popular market, like the Dow Jones, then it is going to have more significance than the same indicator on a less popular market.
-With many more eyes trying to dicipher the movement of the US stock markets, then any new trend discovered on it can act as a early warning on any strongly correlated currency pair.
+With many more eyes trying to decipher the movement of the US stock markets, then any new trend discovered on it can act as an early warning on any strongly correlated currency pair.

 Here is a comparison of the Dow Jones with EURUSD, GBPUSD, AUDUSD from Jan 2010 to Jan 2012: